Clubs and Societies at DBS

 If full contact rugby is not your preference, DBS students can also take part in Sandymount Touch Rugby, also held in Monkstown Rugby Club in Sandymount.
 Touch Rugby is a mixed sport and is suitable for all ages, shapes and sizes with beginners training provided and a strong emphasis on enjoying the social side of the sport.

 An additional and significant commitment to support the success of DBS Monkstown rugby, is the announcement that a DBS Rugby Scholarship Programme is also currently available.
-For general enquiries about playing rugby in DBS, or for more details on our rugby scholarship programme please contact Sports and Societies Development Officer Adam Crowther, firstname.lastname@example.org.
+For general enquiries about playing rugby in DBS, or for more details on our rugby scholarship programme please contact Sports and Societies Development Officer Adam Crowther, on firstname.lastname@example.org.

 Don’t see your favourite Sport and want to start a club?
 We have a dedicated Sports and Societies Development Officer, Adam Crowther, who will support you in whatever you need.